bbauska/W3Cx-5of5/README.md

   alt="Button click me to display the value of the x variable." />
 <h6 align="center"><a href="https://codepen.io/w3devcampus/pen/YNbvgP">CodePen</a></h6>

-Normally, when the button is clicked, we should call the addXToThePage() function, which in turn should display the value of the variable x inside an HTML paragraph.
+<p>Normally, when the button is clicked, we should call the addXToThePage()
+function, which in turn should display the value of the variable x inside an HTML paragraph.</p>

-Let&apos;s check if the function is really executed.
-We need to add a console.log(&quot;In the addXToThePage function&quot;); as the first instruction of the function:
+<p>Let&apos;s check if the function is really executed.
+We need to add
+a console.log(&quot;In the addXToThePage function&quot;); as the first instruction of the function:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 157.
 (153) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">